-- C~18.2.3.4.6.1 The maximum gradient of a Fire department access road shall not exceed 12 percent for unpaved surfaces and 15 percent for paved surfaces.
-In areas of the FDAR where a Fire apparatus would connect to a Fire hydrant or Fire Department Connection, the maximum gradient of such area(s) shall not exceed 10 percent. - 18.2.3.4.6.2 The angle of approach and departure for any means of fire department access road shall not exceed 1 ft drop in 20 ft (0.3 m drop in 6 m) or the design limitations of the fire apparatus of the fire department, and shall be subject to approval by the AHJ.
+- C~18.2.3.4.6.1The maximum gradient of a Fire department access road shall not exceed 12 percent for unpaved surfaces and 15 percent for paved surfaces.
+In areas of the FDAR where a Fire apparatus would connect to a Fire hydrant or Fire Department Connection, the maximum gradient of such area(s) shall not exceed 10 percent. - 18.2.3.4.6.2 The angle of approach and departure for any means of fire department access road shall not exceed 1 ft drop in 20 ft (0.3 m drop in 6 m) or the design limitations of the fire apparatus of the fire department, and shall be subject to approval by the AHJ. - 18.2.3.4.6.3 Fire department access roads connecting to roadways shall be provided with curb cuts extending at least 2 \Re (0.61 m) beyond each edge of the fire lane.

-- 18.3.5 Private water supply systems shall be tested and maintained in accordance with NFPA 25 or county requirements as determined by the AHJ. - 18.3.6 Where required by the AHI, fire hydrants subject to vehicular damage shall be protected unless located within a public right of way. - 18.3.7 The AHJ shall be notified whenever any fire hydrant is placed out of service or returned to service.
+18.3.7 The AHJ shall be notified whenever any fire hydrant is placed out of service or returned to service.
 Owners of private property required to have hydrants shall maintain hydrant records of approval, testing, and maintenance, in accordance with the respective county water requirements.
-Records shall be made available for review by the AHJ upon request. - $C\!\!\sim\!\!18.3.8$ Minimum water supply for buildings that do not meet the minimum County water standards:
+Records shall be made available for review by the AHJ upon request.

+C~18.3.8 Minimum water supply for buildings that do not meet the minimum County water standards: